by W. Mahlon Purdin

-“Good battle is healthy and constructive, and brings to a relationship
+Good battle is healthy and constructive, and brings to a relationship

-It is not an easy thing to accept the call to action, but the easy thing and the right thing are almost never the same thing in any walk of life that I know of.
+It is not an easy thing to accept, this call to action.
+But the easy thing and the right thing are almost never the same thing, in any walk of life.
 So, the sooner the confrontation begins, the better for everyone.
 Anyone who is a member of a teachers’ association or union is covered by the contract, whether they have professional status or not.
 Some may have stronger standing than others, but that does not change the fact that all are protected.
 This is another fact of life that the reculturers will deny and relentlessly attempt to change.
 Regardless of how far this situation may have slipped against the teachers, the contract is still in full force the moment teachers sign it.

 Each component of the educational system must do its part, defined and constricted; and each must allow the others to do the same.
-There are only two overarching, and highly dynamic actors in the system, the union president and the superintendent, who actually cross the boundaries by definition.
+There are only two overarching, and highly dynamic actors in the system, the union leadership and the superintendent, who actually cross the boundaries by definition.
 These two components comprise the two sides of the confrontation.
-All other elements must independently perform the tasks to which they are assigned.
-The members of the union follow the contract and vote on recommendations of the president.
-The administrators administrate based on the instructions of the superintendent.
+All other elements independently perform the tasks to which they have been assigned.
+The members of the union follow the contract and vote on the recommendations of the leadership.
+The principals administrate based on the instructions of the superintendent.
 The school committee concentrates on building and maintaining an overall, systematic plan of action for the district and on obtaining the necessary funding to implement it.

 6 THE GHOST IN THE MACHINE: NATURAL EVALUATION

-“Every great mistake has a halfway moment, a split second when it can be recalled and perhaps remedied.”— Pearl Buck
+“Every great mistake has a halfway moment, a split second when it can be recalled

 7 A CALL TO ACTION

 “A loud voice cannot compete with a clear voice, even if it’s a whisper.” — Barry Neil Kaufman